-3.1.4 Screener question - Fraud
+3.1.4 Screener questions - Fraud

-During the 2015-16 survey year a set of six new screeners were introduced to the survey for the first time.
-The questions were included on the survey from October 2015 onwarrds.
-These new sceeners covered any experiences of fraud during the previous 12 months.
+As of October 2015, new sceener questions covering any experiences of fraud during the previous 12 months were included.
 The fraud screeners were only asked of module C and D respondents and were administered in the same way as the traditional non-fraud screeners.